 13 Floor Boiler Building Lift

-Milwaukee, Wisconsin (October 25, 2010) - A Pflow vertical reciprocating conveyor (VRC) was recently installed at a 13 story boiler building at a manufacturing facility in Oklahoma.
+A PFlow vertical reciprocating conveyor (VRC) was recently installed at a 13 story boiler building at a manufacturing facility in Oklahoma.
 The VRC replaces a 10 ton hoist mounted at the top floor of the building providing a safer lifting alternative, and easier loading and unloading at each floor.

-The building is used to produce power and steam to run the plant, and the loads the VRC must lift range from general supplies, to 6,500 lb motors, large fans and a 7.5 ft long tool box.
-After reviewing the specs and requirements of the job, a Pflow Series-M, cantilevered VRC with an 8,000 lb load capacity and a 9' x 5' carriage was specified.
+The building is used to produce power and steam to run the plant, and the loads the VRC must lift range from general supplies, to 6,500 lb motors, large fans and a 7.5' long tool box.
+After reviewing the specs and requirements of the job, a PFlow Series-M, cantilevered VRC with an 8,000 lb load capacity and a 9' x 5' carriage was specified.

 The VRC provides far easier load access and transport than the original hoist, allowing a load to actually rest on the carriage at each floor during loading and unloading.
 The access gate is on one of the wide sides allowing for easy handling of loads of the widest dimensions.